kimatron/fish-id/README.md

 [Stackoverflow](Stackoverflow.com),
 [FreeCodeCamp](www.freecodecamp.org).
 - Rewatched Love Math project from [Code Institute](www.codeinstitute.com) for inspiration on how to start setting up my site
 - Read through some open source github code to get an idea how to set up the code for modals and flash cards, then worked my code around those ideas.
-For example, I checked the repository from an old javascript project which helped me to understand how everything in a quiz functioned together more [GitHub Repository](https://github.com/IuliiaKonovalova)
+For example, I checked the repository from an old javascript project which helped me to understand how everything in a quiz functioned together more.
+Used Iuliias code as a base for the flashcards to learn and play around with to add more depth and usefulness to the aim of the page[GitHub Repository](https://github.com/IuliiaKonovalova)
 - Used [Coolors](https://coolors.co/) to get a color scheme to match my images.
 - All photos used were my own, taken by me or for me with permission by my co-worker Tony Land in the Cayman Islands.
 ### Acknowledgments
-- Thanks to my fellow coding student Viola Bergere for keeping me motivated and being my second pair of eyes when I was missing a curly bracket or colon when I was fit to smash my computer out the window :)
+- Thanks to Viola for keeping me sane and providing advice at silly o clock in the morning when my eyes weren't working anymore joining me for a hackathon in the middle of the project, as if we didn't have enough to keep us awake at night :)
 - And thanks to my mentor Juliia for not ignoring me and jumping in to answer all my annoying questions whenever she was asked :) https://github.com/IuliiaKonovalova